hiddentao/hiddentao.com/src/pages/markdown/blog/building-a-multilingual-static-site-with-gatsby/en.md

 date: '2019-05-07'
 ---

+**NOTE: The [gatsby-plugin-intl](https://www.gatsbyjs.org/packages/gatsby-plugin-intl/) plugin no longer works with the latest version of Gatsby, so I've disabled it for now.**

 This past week I ported hiddentao.com (the site you're reading this on) from Jekyll + Github pages over to [Gatsby](https://www.gatsbyjs.org) + [Zeit](https://zeit.co).
 This change had been a